Why Retention is the New Growth

 Market to the Right People Using Predictive Insights

 One of the best ways to prevent churn is to understand where your users lie on the Recency-Frequency-Monetization grid.
-Understanding who your champions are, who are at risk of churning, and who your loyal customers are gives you predictive insights for your marketing campaigns.
+Understanding who your champions are, who are at risk of churning, and who your loyal customers are gives you predictive insights for your marketing campaigns and user retention.

 Once you know where your users are, you can create personalized marketing campaigns that help you reduce churn and create more champions and evangelists for your brand.
 Best of all, knowing these separate groups allows you to achieve better ROI by focusing your efforts on those most likely to convert.